+PRATION IN WEB DEVELOPMENT

-BACHELOR OF SCIENCE - INFORMATION SYSTEMS CI REDIT WITH A CONCENTRATION IN WEB DEVELOPMENT H OURS
+BACHELOR OF SCIENCE - INFORMATION SYSTEMS WITH A CONCENTRATION IN WEB DEVELOPMENT CREDIT Hours

 GENERAL EDUCATION

-English Com 6
+English Com position (EN100, EN101, or EN102) 6

 EN261 Fundamentals of Technical Writing 3

 Math 12

 MA105 College Algebra 3

 MA230 Mathematical Statistics 3

-Natural/Phys ical Science 3
+Natural/Physi ical Science 3

-Computer So ience 7
+Computer Science 7

 CS192 Programming Essentials 3

 CS200 Programming in Java (CS192) 4

 Communication 3

 Humanities and Fine Arts 3

 Social Sciences /Behavioral Sciences 6

-General Education Elective 3
+General Educ cation Elective 3

 General Education Requirements 43

 BACHELOR OF SCIENCE PROGRAM CORE

 CS386 Systems Architecture (IS242) 4

 CS405 Software Engineering (IS336) 4

 IS216 Computer Networks 3

 IS231 E-Commerce 3

 IS242 Management Information Systems 3

 IS301 Web Design I 4

 IS320 Database Applications 3

 IS311 Security Operations 3

 IS336 Systems Analysis & Design (CS265 or IS242) 3

 IS351 Information Systems Project Management 3

 IS450 Security Trends and Legal Issues 3

 IS498 Senior Research Project (Completion of Degree Requirements) 3

 Program Core Requirements 39

-WEB DEVELOPMENT CONCENTRATION COURSES CS208 Programming in Javascript (CS197 or IS301) 4 CS350 Introduction to jQuery (CS208 or IS306) 3
+WE WEB DEVELOPMENT CONCENTRATION COURSES

+CS208 Programming in Javascript (CS197 or IS301) 4

+CS350 Introduction to jQuery (CS208 or IS306) 3

 IS306 Web Design II (IS301 or CS197) 4

-IS370 IS370 Server Side Web Development (IS259 or IS320 AND CS197 or IS301)
+IS370 Server Side Web Development (IS320 AND CS197 or IS301) 4

-Concentration Requirements
+Concentration Requirements 15

 OPEN ELECTIVES

 100-499 Open Elective 17

 300+ Open Elective 6

 TOTAL DEGREE CREDIT HOURS 120

-^{}Courses marked with an asterisk must be passed with a "C" or better in order to complete the program.
+Courses marked with an asterisk must be passed with a "C'" or better in order to complete the program.

-COLLEGE OF NURSING AND ALLIED HEALTH
+COLLEGE OF NURSING AND HEALTH PROFESSIONS

-The College of Nursing and Allied Health at Grantham University prepares healthcare professionals in nursing and allied health careers to expand their knowledge and skills in areas of leadership, community concepts, research and evidence-based practice related to current trends and issues in today's global society.
+The College of Nursing and Health Professions at Grantham University prepares healthcare professionals in nursing and allied health careers to expand their knowledge and skills in areas of leadership, community concepts, research and evidence-based practice related to current trends and issues in today's global society.

-The School of Nursing offers the following programs:
+The College of Nursing offers the following programs: